hypervel/hypervel.org/docs/docs/authentication.md

 #### Handling Unauthenticated Users

-When the `auth` middleware detects an unauthenticated user, it will throw `LaravelHyperf\Auth\AuthenticationException`.
+When the `auth` middleware detects an unauthenticated user, it will throw `Hypervel\Auth\AuthenticationException`.
 You may catch this exception and customize your next steps, such as redirecting user to another route.

 #### Specifying a Guard